brownben/bang3/docs/guide.md

 | `and` / `&&`  | Logical And | `a and b` |
 | `or` / `\|\|` | Logical Or  | `x or y`  |

+Logical And and Logical Or both short-circuit and only calculate each value if required.

 ## Compound Types

 ### List